 If the $\Gamma(\tilde{P})$ is negative, it means the change in price level is welfare-enhancing and there is a welfare gain.
-However, if the $\Gamma(\tilde{P})$ is positive, then the net change in the price level will reduce the utility of the representative household and the household needs some additional consumption to maintain the original utility level.
+However, if the $\Gamma(\tilde{P})$ is positive, then it suggests that the net change in the price level reduces the utility of the representative household and the household needs some additional consumption to maintain the original utility level.
 Therefore, it is a welfare loss.